Joint Base Andrews celebrates day three of the Air & Space Expo

-A jet engine fire truck, known as “Aftershock,” performs at the Joint Base Andrews 2022 Air & Space Expo at JBA, Md., Sept.
+A parachutist of the U.S. Army Parachute Team, the Golden Knights, performs at the Joint Base Andrews 2022 Air & Space Expo at JBA, Md., Sept.
 18, 2022.
-JBA celebrated the Air Force’s 75th Anniversary with a three-day Air & Space Expo, showcasing aerial demonstrations, static displays, along with Heritage and STEAM displays.
-(U.S. Air Force photo by Airman 1st Class Isabelle Churchill)
+JBA celebrated the Air Force's 75th Anniversary with a three-day Air & Space Expo, showcasing aerial demonstrations, static displays, along with Heritage and STEAM displays.
+(U.S. Air Force photo by Kristen Wong)

 |Date Taken: